 Techniques such as games, activity, writings, and art will address the issues, which include dynamics of the disclosure, secrecy, guilt, self-blame, and family disruption.
 The treatment is also integrated to include addressing intrusive memories, nightmares, tantrums, self-esteem, and problems with concentration at school.
 The child will learn a variety of coping mechanisms, including relaxation, deep breathing, and release play.
 If needed, treatment may include preparation for testimony.

 The Ginnie’s House Family Advocate Program is crucial to the recovery of abused children and their families.
 The single greatest predictor of how well a child will recover is the support and understanding that a parent/caregiver can give.
-That is why Ginnie’s House works with a Licensed Social Worker to provide psychoeducational support for non-offending caregivers.
+That is why Ginnie’s House works with a Licensed Mental Health Staff to provide psychoeducational support for non-offending caregivers.

 The Family Advocate provides education to both individuals and groups about the roles of the investigating agencies at the center, how the investigation will proceed, and the systems that are in place to help children and families.
 She meets with the family to review their situation and discusses support services such as counseling, medical care, housing, domestic violence, safety concerns, educational issues, employment, financial assistance, food, clothing and other basic needs.
 Based on the family’s needs, the Family Advocate provides referrals for services located either on site or close to the family’s home.

 The parent/caregiver support groups run both in the morning and in the evening for 8 weeks with available childcare on-site.
 Sometimes, a child group can run at the same time as the parent group.